awesome-patent-mining/TFH_Annotated_Dataset/README.md

 ## **The result produced by model trained with TFH_ANNOTATED_DATASET**

 [Another BRAT system](http://121.36.92.58:8002) is provided to view the information extraction results of 575 new patent abstracts.

+As BRAT is an experimental platform, the service is not stable, if you can't visit these BRATs, please contact me via 25565853@qq.com.

 ## **Academic citing**

 Chen, L., Xu, S*., Zhu, L. et al. A deep learning based method for extracting semantic information from patent documents.
 Scientometrics 125, 289–312 (2020). https://doi.org/10.1007/s11192-020-03634-y